 ВМР Status (Complete, Ongoing, In Progress, or Not started) Activities in current reporting period Measurable Goal Department / Person Responsible Date completed or projected completion date (include the start date for anything that is 'in progress') Additional details 5-1 Establish and/or update legal authority and guidelines regarding LID and runoff reduction in site development planning (Due 7/1/22) Ongoing The City has established and implemented land use regulations regarding Low Impact Development and runoff reduction in site planning per Section 6.14 (Stormwater & Low Impact Development) last revised 12/13/22.
 Other sections of the City's Zoning Regulations include guidelines for the elimination of minimum parking requirements, significant reduction in impervious surface is through the requirements for the design of new surface parking areas and existing parking areas that are subject to modification or improvement (Sections 6.10 and 7.3), and standards that incorporate strong protections for existing trees (Section 6.4.1).
-1) Legal authority established for LID and runoff reduction practices; 2) Identification and, where appropriate, reduction or elimination of existing local regulatory barriers to implementing LID and runoff practices; and 3) Consideration of the watershed protection elements to manage the impacts of stormwater on receiving waters implemented Department of Development Services/Randal Davis, Interim Director 12/31/24 5-2 Enforce LID/runoff reduction requirements for development and redevelopment projects (Due 7/1/22) Complete "stormwater fee in lieu" provision in the zoning code Percent of Water Quality Volume retained Department of Development Services/Randal Davis, Interim Director 7/1/19 Fee requires developers to manage 1st inch of rainwater on their properties or pay into a fund -received first payment into fund in 2018
+1) Legal authority established for LID and runoff reduction practices; 2) Identification and, where appropriate, reduction or elimination of existing local regulatory barriers to implementing LID and runoff practices; and 3) Consideration of the watershed protection elements to manage the impacts of stormwater on receiving waters implemented Department of Development Services/Randal Davis, Interim Director 12/31/25 5-2 Enforce LID/runoff reduction requirements for development and redevelopment projects (Due 7/1/22) Complete Regulations requires developers to manage the initial 1.3 inches of rainwater on their properties, where feasible.
+Percent of Water Quality Volume retained Department of Development Services/Randal Davis, Interim Director 7/1/19

 5-3a Identify retention and detention ponds in priority areas (Due 7/1/20) Not started Identify City-owned retention and detention ponds in priority areas DPW/Frank Dellaripa P.E.
-Anticipate completion 10/31/24 5-3b Implement long-term maintenance plan for stormwater basins and treatment structures (Ongoing) Not started Inspect 100% of City- owned stormwater basins and treatment structures annually DPW/Frank Dellaripa P.E.
-Anticipate completion 7/1/25 5-4 DCIA mapping (Due 7/1/20) In progress The DPW GIS division created an impervious surface map Calculate DCIA for all outfalls DPW/Frank Dellaripa P.E.
-Anticipate completion 12/31/24 https://hartfordclimate.files.wordp ress.com/2016/12/map-gis- nrz impervious surface.pdf 5-5 Address post- construction issues in areas with pollutants of concern Not started Plan for correcting problems identified under BMP 5-3b developed within 12 months of identification; 100 % of identified problems corrected within required timeframe DPW/Frank Dellaripa P.E.
-Anticipate completion 12/31/24 5-6 Implement and maintain any control measures or conditions for New Discharge to an Impaired Water without an Established TMDL Not started 100% of control measures or conditions implemented and maintained DPW/Frank Dellaripa P.E.
-Anticipate completion 12/31/24
+Anticipate completion 12/31/25 5-3b Implement long-term maintenance plan for stormwater basins and treatment structures (Ongoing) Not started Inspect 100% of City- owned stormwater basins and treatment structures annually DPW/Frank Dellaripa P.E.
+Anticipate completion 12/31/25 5-4 DCIA mapping (Due 7/1/20) In progress The DPW GIS division created an impervious surface map Calculate DCIA for all outfalls DPW/Frank Dellaripa P.E.
+Anticipate developing a Program to track DICA by 12/31/25 https://hartfordclimate.files.wordp ress.com/2016/12/map-gis- nrz impervious surface.pdf 5-5 Address post- construction issues in areas with pollutants of concern Not started Plan for correcting problems identified under BMP 5-3b developed within 12 months of identification; 100 % of identified problems corrected within required timeframe DPW/Frank Dellaripa P.E.
+Anticipate completion 12/31/25 5-6 Implement and maintain any control measures or conditions for New Discharge to an Impaired Water without an Established TMDL Not started 100% of control measures or conditions implemented and maintained DPW/Frank Dellaripa P.E.
+Anticipate completion 12/31/25

 5-7 Additional Not started 100% of the discharge DPW/Frank Anticipate

 requirements for all requirements Dellaripa P.E. completion

-new and existing consistent with the 12/31/24
+new and existing consistent with the 12/31/25

 discharges to a applicable Wasteload

 water with an Allocations, Load

 Established TMDL or Allocations or Water

 with a Pollutant Quality Targets for that

 Load Reduction TMDL followed for new

 authorized discharges

 to a water with a TMDL

 or with a pollutant load

 reduction established

 within the TMDL